 Students are to demonstrate confidentiality.
 Confidentiality of patients/clients and staff must be maintained.
 Students are advised not to talk "about" patients/clients/staff in front of them.
-Students are to ask their fieldwork educator at the first session how he/she wishes to handle student questions.
+Students are to ask their fieldwork educator at the first session how they wishe to handle student questions.

 Students are to act responsibly.
 Students are to demonstrate professional behavior and attitude.
-No gum chewing is allowed.
-Students are representing themselves, WITC, and the occupational therapy profession.
+No personal cell phone use is allowed.
+Students are representing themselves, Northwood Tech, and the occupational therapy profession.